What is an Erlenmeyer Flask?

 A common question is which is better, cork or rubber?
 Rubber will provide a better seal but cork has better aesthetic appeal, especially when used with consumables such as juices.
 Either are effective so it really comes down to personal choice.

-The great utility of Erlenmeyer flasks make them popular as promotional items by science equipment and chemical suppliers but also beverage makers.
+The great utility of Erlenmeyer flasks make them popular as promotional items by science equipment and chemical suppliers as well as beverage makers.
 Some examples are shown below, all with a single color logo.
-Multicolor is possible but is very expensive and is usually done only on larger sized flasks.
+Multicolor is possible but is very expensive and is usually done only on larger sized flasks which also have room for more text.